 - Find a mentor to get experienced advice on your new bees.

-- Buy bees from beekeepers who have a similar approach as yours toward feeding and pest treatment.
+- Buy bees from beekeepers with a similar approach to feeding and pest treatment.

-- Local bee clubs are a treasure trove of useful information.
+- Local bee clubs are a treasure trove of helpful information.
+Visit the American Beekeeping Federation, the British Beekeepers Association, or Amateur Beekeepers Australia to get local beekeeping advice.

 Summary of how to get bees

 |Description||4-6 frames of worker bees, honey, brood, and laying queen||A full sized hive with everything included||Around 3 pounds of bees including a queen||Half of an original hive that’s looking for a new home||Half of a beekeeper’s existing hive, moved to establish a new one|